-Buzzardroost Rock Trail is a 5.3 mile lightly trafficked out and back trail located near West Union, Ohio that features a river and is rated as moderate.
-The trail is primarily used for hiking, nature trips, and birding and is accessible from April until October.
-Dogs are also able to use this trail but must be kept on leash.
+Buzzardroost Rock Trail is a 5.3 mile lightly trafficked out and back trail located near West Union, Ohio that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, nature trips, and birding and is best used from April until October.

 The most popular of all trails in the Edge of Appalachia Preserve system is the one that leads to Buzzardroost Rock, which stands like a giant limestone monument far above the waters of Ohio Brush Creek.
 The panoramic scene from this hilltop has been called Ohios most spectacular view.
 Buzzardroost Rock trail is not a loop, and the round trip hike of three miles is considered moderately difficult, with steep grades and steps.
 Preserve naturalists suggest that hikers plan to spend a minimum of two to three hours for the round trip, allowing time to observe the natural features along the way and enjoy the scenic view from the top of the rock.